MiguelCastillo/bit-bundler/docs/LoaderPlugins.md

 With this setup we are recursively loading modules and their dependencies, transpiling with babel, and efficiently linting only the files that are depended upon and used by your code.

-Now that we know about loader plugins, next we will talk about bundler plugins.
+So now that we know about loader plugins, next let's talk about bundler plugins.